bg-imgs

 0 Comments

-• The choice must be made in writing (including specifying whether the choice is being made for FMD and/or averaging purposes) and be signed by the trustee and the beneficiary.
+2. The choice must be in writing, specifying whether it's for income averaging and/or FMD purposes, and signed by both the trustee and the beneficiary.

 Tags: Trust